BackReturn Home

 Couple all of these aspects to the ways in which the insurance and pharmaceutical industries operate, and it sometimes becomes less about helping people find health within themselves and more about trying to gain status and wealth at the expense of it.
 These are general human problems and one could bring up similar situations in regards to many fields of public service (like the police, the military, etc.).
 Some people involve themselves with these fields because they genuinely care about helping others, but that good intention can be undermined or become warped if they are not vigilant.

 Ethical codes of conduct have been a fundamental part of the healing arts for a very long time.
 But where did the strong emphasis on schooling come from, and by extension, the heavy reliance on pharmaceuticals?
 One significant influence was the "Flexner Report" of 1910.
-On the one hand, this document helped lead to the widespread adoption of rigorous scientific methods in the study of health by associating medical education with institutions that had laboratories.
+On the one hand, this document helped foster the widespread adoption of rigorous scientific methods in the study of health by associating medical education with institutions that had laboratories.
 This lessened the existence of the "snake oil salesman", persons who tried to make money off of fraudulent cures.
-On the other hand, it has also lead to the outright dismissal of a lot of information that was useful or could potentially be of help because it (or the people practicing it) could not be exploited in some manner by those with a financial stake in the manufacture of synthetics or in the operation of biochemical laboratories.
+On the other hand, it has also led to the outright dismissal of a lot of information that was useful or could potentially be of help because it (or the people practicing it) could not be exploited in some manner by those with a financial stake in the manufacture of synthetics or in the operation of biochemical laboratories.

 In short, the history of modern medicine is deeply tied to the development of chemical companies.
-That is not to say that "all drugs are bad", but how often has that conflict of interest lead from one "snake oil" simply being exchanged for another?
+That is not to say that "all drugs are bad", but how often has that conflict of interest led from one "snake oil" simply being exchanged for another?
 Have we become too dependent on medication in some instances?
-And worse, how has the chasing of endless profit lead to careless business practices that maim or kill, and made vital medicines prohibitively expensive for those that literally cannot live without them?
+And worse, how has the chasing of endless profit led to careless business practices that maim or kill, and made vital medicines prohibitively expensive for those that literally cannot live without them?

 Useful Advances